-This guide will direct you to Lincoln, Nebraska's many FUNdamental facilities, programs, classes, and events during the fall of 2023.
-Covering everything from free community events, and fitness classes to programs for kids, adults, and people with special needs- this guide will show how to have a great fall and winter at our 137 parks, 172 miles of trails, 93 playgrounds, six recreation centers, five golf courses, five dog runs, four disc golf courses, various public garden spaces, and a nature center.
+This guide will direct you to Lincoln, Nebraska's many FUNdamental facilities, programs, classes, and events during the spring.
+Covering everything from free community events, and fitness classes to programs for kids, adults, and people with special needs- this guide will show how to have a great spring at our 168 parks, over 185 miles of trails, 97 playgrounds, six recreation centers, five golf courses, five dog runs, five disc golf courses, various public garden spaces, and a nature center.

 Maggie Stuckey-Ross, Director